 • Trustees – the minimum age limit is 18

-There is no “retirement age” to volunteering with us – as long as you can still perform the role we will be very happy to have you.
-We like a good mixture of age ranges within our team.
+There is no “retirement age” to volunteering with us.
+We have a good mixture of age ranges within our team.

 I have a disability, can I volunteer with you?